beerfactory/beerfactory-site/content/pages/features/brewbox-features.rst

   </div>

-BrewBox includes hardware and software components for monitoring and controling a home brewery.
+BrewBox provides hardware and software components for monitoring and controlling a home brewery.
 Sections below describes BrewBox features in details.

 General architecture